Apaq/appkit-site/src/docs/introduction/browser-support.md

   </div>
 </div>

-Bear in mind that AppKit is based on Web Components, a set of standardized browser APIs centered around the Custom Elements v1 spec, a cross-browser way to define and create essentially new HTML tags, and which is the successor to the now-defunct v0 spec.
+Bear in mind that Appkit is based on Web Components, a set of standardized browser APIs centered around the Custom Elements v1 spec, a cross-browser way to define and create essentially new HTML tags, and which is the successor to the now-defunct v0 spec.

 Custom Elements are natively supported in Chrome, Firefox, Safari (including iOS)! and Edge.